brene/drumstick/README.md

 ## Features
 * 🔁 heartbeat to a server in a fixed interval
 * 🖌 at run-time customizable payload
-* 🔑 bult-in authentication if needed
+* 🔑 built-in authentication if needed

 ## Installation
 `npm install --save drumstick`